tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 Some adapters may facilitate exporting data locally.
 By setting the `COPY_FORMATS` class variable on their subclass of `HarlequinAdapter` and implementing `HarlequinConnection.copy()`, they can enable their users to use Harlequin's Data Exporter UI.

-`COPY_FORMATS` is a list of `HarlequinCopyFormat` instances, which define a name, label, one or more file extensions associated with the format, and a list of `AbstractOption` instances that define options for the format.
+`COPY_FORMATS` is a list of `HarlequinCopyFormat` instances, which define a name, label, one or more file extensions associated with the format, and a list of `AbstractOption` subclass instances that define options for the format.
 For more information, see the source in the [`harlequin.options`](https://github.com/tconbeer/harlequin/blob/main/src/harlequin/options.py) module, or the [DuckDB implementation](https://github.com/tconbeer/harlequin/blob/main/src/harlequin_duckdb/copy_formats.py).

 ## Packaging and Distributing Adapters